Jump to content

 Novel Writing Courses and "Novel Writing on Edge" Work and Study Forums

 Welcome to Algonkian Author Connect.
-Our Novel Writing and Editorial Program's course methodology, editorial consults, and sell sheet approach, when coupled with the "Novel Writing on Edge" maxims and essays, as well as supplemental AAC content, creates for aspiring fiction authors the perfect online location for the conception, writing, and overall production of very good, if not brilliant, genre and literary novels.
-Click on "About Author Connect" to learn more about the mission, and on the AAC Development and Pitch Sitemap for the big picture.
+Our Novel Writing and Editorial Program's course methodology, professional editorial consults, and "sell sheet" marketing approach—when coupled with supplemental AAC and "Novel Writing on Edge" guidance—creates for aspiring authors the perfect central location for the conception, writing, and production of competitive genre novels (as well as plot-focused literary novels).

-Novel Writing Program You might well ask, for starters, what is the best approach for utilizing the four forums below as efficiently as possible?
-If you are new to AAC, or a member and not an Algonkian alum, the single best approach is to begin with the forum, "Novel Writing on Edge."
-Read the introduction and the novel writing topics arrayed in the forum, and once done, proceed to the more inclusive NWOE novel writing and development guide which is broken into three major sections, all of them crucial, and linked to the NWOE main website.
+Novel Writing Program You might well ask, for starters, what is the best way to utilize the forums below as efficiently as possible.
+If you are new to AAC, the single best approach is to begin with the forum, "Novel Writing on Edge."
+Read the introduction and the topics arrayed in the forum, and once done, proceed to the more inclusive NWOE novel writing and development guide partitioned into three major sections, all of them crucial, and linked to the Algonkian NWOE main website.

 att.jpg On a parallel track we would be remiss not to remind you to also examine and reflect upon the AAC content in the primary forum sections.
 All contain valuable and often fascinating insights and advice regarding the world of books, novel pitching, and even reviews of novel writing videos.